|Museo Italiano Audiovisivo and Cinema at Cinecittà Studios|

 Museo Italiano Audiovisivo e Cinema

 There is a new interactive museum opening soon at Cinecittà Studios on via Tuscolana.
 It's offers a magnificent full-immersion exhibit that will take you through more than a century of cinema.
 I had the pleasure of a wonderful, private tour that presented me with testament to the pride that Italians have for the rich history and origins of their cinema.
 MIAC, which stands for Museo Italiano Audiovisivo and Cinema covers 120 years of Italian cinema from the silent era to the Golden Age to today, and focuses on many aspects, including the stars, soundtracks, maestri, history and dialogues.
 There is a cool interactive part, which features touch screens in which you can check out the films from a certain timeframe.
 The years include- 1946-1967, 1981-1996, 2000-2009 and 2010-2019.
 There are several rooms with different themes that place you right in the eye of this perfect cinema storm.
 It truly is not to be missed.
-The museum is slated to open this month.
+The museum is slated to open December 18.
 Click here for more information (in Italian).

 Biblioteca Nazionale di Rome